dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 }
 ```

+It is difficult to predict the outcome of migrating `B` in such situations, but
+lints or hints may be used by tools to communicate to developers that `C` may
+need to be changed again when `B` is migrated.

 If a class `C` in an opted-in library inherits a member `m` with the same name
 from multiple direct super-interfaces (whether legacy or opted-in), let `T0,